|

 shield.

-60. Just before the acceleration wave hit, Dayton was listening
+60. Before the first acceleration wave hit, Dayton was listening

 to a narrative about southern